Weikang01/Weikang01/README.md

 # Welcome to my GitHub
-- 👋 Hi, I’m @Weikang01
+- 👋 Hi, I'm @Weikang01, a self-proclaimed coding addict who never runs out of caffeine or ideas.
-- 👀 I’m interested in Game Engine Development, Computer Graphics, AI, Software Development, etc
+- 👀 I'm interested in Game Engine Development, Computer Graphics, AI, and Software Development.
+Basically, anything that involves technology and creativity!
-- 🌱 I’m currently learning AI algorithms for video games
+- 🌱 Currently, I'm on a mission to conquer AI algorithms for video games.
+But don't worry, I won't let the machines take over... yet.
-- 💞️ I’m looking to collaborate on various kinds of projects
+- 💞️ I'm always looking for new projects to collaborate on, so if you're interested in working with me, hit me up!
-- 📫 How to reach me: wliu29@lakeheadu.ca
+- 📫 You can reach me at wliu29@lakeheadu.ca.
+I'm always happy to chat about coding, technology, and cool projects - but please note that I'm not responsible for any corny memes that may slip into our conversation!

 <!---
 Weikang01/Weikang01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.